In answer to a number of queries on how to get started as a new vegetable gardener here's a few of my top tips to get you going:

 You will see the correct spacing when you click on any of our seeds in the seed shop.

-You can also watch a sample of one of our free videos here as expert organic gardener Klaus Laitenberger and myself take you from seed to finished plant with a broad variety of vegetables.
+You can also follow us on our youtube channel as expert organic gardener Klaus Laitenberger and myself take you from seed to finished plant with a broad variety of vegetables.